 Asian regional economic communities related to the International North-South Transport Corridor

-Armenia, Azerbaijan, Belarus, Kazakhstan, Kyrgyzstan,
+Afghanistan, Azerbaijan, China, Kazakhstan, Kyrgyzstan, Mongolia,

-Organization for Cooperation between Railways (OSJD): Azerbaijan, Albania, Afghanistan, Belarus, Bulgaria, Hungary,
+OSJD: Azerbaijan, Albania, Afghanistan, Belarus, Bulgaria, Hungary,

 Vietnam, Georgia, Iran, Kazakhstan, China, North Korea, South Korea, Cuba, Kyrgyzstan, Latvia, Lithuania, Moldova, Mongolia,